-- The employment must have been on a permanent not less than half-time basis with a private elementary or secondary school or any private college or university located in the State of Georgia; - The private school must have been accredited during the period of employment by the Southern Association of Colleges and Schools, the Georgia Accrediting Association or a nationally recognized accrediting agency by the State Board of Education; and - After completing 6 consecutive years as a contributing member of TRS, you may establish 1 year of credit for service rendered in an accredited private school within the State of Georgia.
-With the completion of each additional year of Georgia service thereafter, you may establish an additional year of private school service, to a maximum of 10 years.
+- The employment must have been on a permanent and not less than half-time basis with a private elementary, secondary school, any private college or university located in the State of Georgia; - The private school must have been accredited during the period of employment by the Southern Association of Colleges and Schools, the Georgia Accrediting Association or a nationally recognized accrediting agency by the State Board of Education; and - After completing 5 consecutive years as a contributing member of TRS, you may apply to establish 1 year of credit for service rendered in an accredited private school within the State of Georgia.
+You are eligible to establish 1 year of private school service after you have completed 6 years of TRS membership service.
+With the completion of each additional year of Georgia service thereafter, you may establish an additional year of private school service, up to a maximum of 10 years.

-A member must provide TRS with satisfactory documentation of the period of employment and that the private school was accredited during that period of employment.
+A member must provide TRS with satisfactory documentation to verify the period of employment and that the private school was accredited during that period of employment.
 A Certification of Georgia Private School Employment form is available on our website.